Dr Alistair Brown

 Technical Editor, Kaleidoscope 1.1 (2007) <http://www.dur.ac.uk/kaleidoscope/issues/i1v1/>.

 “Is Posthuman Incest Possible?
 Science Fiction and the Futures of the Body,” Incest in Contemporary Literature, ed.
-Emma Miller and Miles Leeson (Manchester UP, forthcoming late 2015).
+Emma Miller and Miles Leeson (Manchester: Manchester UP, 2018).

 “Renaissance Demons and Posthuman Cyborgs: Ambroise Paré’s On Monsters and Marvels and Donna Haraway’s ‘Cyborg Manifesto,’” Unnatural Reproductions and Monstrosity: The Birth of the Monster in Literature, Film, and Media, ed.
 Brandy Schillace and Andrea Wood (London: Cambria 2014).